-August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075 Expiration Date: 12/31/2023
+August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075 Expiration Date: 12/31/2024

-Section 10: Program, Fiscal Monitoring, and Audit, 2605(b)(10) 10.1.
-How do you ensure good fiscal accounting and tracking of LIHEAF ? funds?
-10.1.
-How do you ensure good fiscal accounting and tracking of LIHEAP funds?
-CSD maintains fiscal controls and accounting practices in accordance with the California Uniform Accounting System.
-Our financial man agement system maintains financial data and accounting records supported by source documentation for all federal funds administered.
-CSD's internal control structure conforms to state and federal procedures.
-See below for additional information.
-Audit Process S 10.2.
-Is your 1 ited annually under the Single Audit Act and OMB Circular A - 133? or reportable condition cited in the A ws of the LIHEAP agency from the m No Findings ~ Finding Type Brief Summary Resolved?
+Section Section 10: Program, Fiscal Monitoring, and Audit, 2605(b)(10) 10.1.
+How do you ensure good fise cal accounting and tracking of LIHEAP funds? management system mainta al controls and accounting practices in accinns financial data and accounting records and forms to state and federal procedures.
+So supported by source documentation for Audit Process 10.2.
+Is your LIHEAP program a Yes No udited annually under the Single Audit Act and OMB Circular A - 133? rising to the level of material weakness views, or other government agency revi No Findings 🗹 Finding Type Brief Summary Resolved?
 Action Taken 1 10.4.
-Audits o f Local Administering Agencies What types of Select all that f annual audit require apply. ments do you have in place for local a administering agencies/district offices ? ✓ Loc al agencies/district offi ces are required to have an annual a udit in compliance with Single Audit Act and OMB Circular A-133 Loc al agencies/district offi ces are required to have an annual a udit (other than A-133) ✓ Loc al agencies/district offi ces' A-133 or other independent aud its are reviewed by Grantee as part o f compliance process. ✓ Gra ntee conducts fiscal an d program monitoring of local agend cies/district offices Compliance Monitoring 10.5.
-Describe e the Grantee's strateg ies for monitoring compliance with t he Grantee's and Federal LIHEAP po olicies and procedures: Select all th Grantee emp loyees: ✓ Inte rnal program review ✓ Dep artmental oversight ✓ Sec ondary review of invoi ces and payments Oth er program review me chanisms are in place.
-Describe: Local Admin istering Agencies / Dist rict Offices: ✓ On - site evaluation Anr ual program review ✓ Mor nitoring through centr al database ✓ Des ✓ Desk reviews
+Audits of Local Administeri ing Agencies What types of annual audit requi Select all that apply. irements do you have in place for local a administering agencies/district offices ?
+Local agencies/district offices are required to have an annual audit in compliance with Single Audit Act and OMB Circular A-133 Local agencies/district of Local agencies/district offices are required to have an annual audit (other than A-133) Local agencies/district offices' A-133 or other independent audits are reviewed by Grantee as part of compliance process.
+Grantee conducts fiscal and program monitoring of local agencies/district offices Compliance Monitoring 10.5.
+Describe the Grantee's strategies for monitoring compliance with the Grantee's and Federal LIHEAP policies and procedures: Select all that apply Grantee employees: ☑ Internal program review Departmental oversight Secondary review of invoices and payments Other program review mechanisms are in place.
+Describe: Local Administering Agencies/Di strict Offices: ✓ On - site evaluation Annual program review Monitoring through central database ✓ Desk reviews Desk reviews

+Client File Testing/Sampling

-Client File Testing / Sampling Other program review mechanisms are in place.
-Describe: 10.6 Explain, or attach a copy of your local agency monitoring schedule and protocol.
+Other program review mechanisms are in place.
+Describe:

+10.6 Explain, or attach a copy of your local agency monitoring schedule and protocol.

 CSD Field Operations Unit will conduct a combination of in-house and on-site compliance monitoring.
-In general, CSD's monitoring sche dule runs from March 1 to October 31.
-Please refer to the CSD's Monitoring Scope for details on the monitoring protocols that will be implemented in the Federal Fiscal Year 202 3.
+In general, CSD's monitoring schedule runs from March 1 to October 31.

+Please refer to the CSD's Monitoring Scope and Overview for details on the monitoring protocols that will be implemented in the Federal Fiscal Year 2024.

 10.7.
 Describe how you select local agencies for monitoring reviews.

+Site Visits:

-Site Visits: All LIHEAP agencies have on-site monitoring reviews at least every three years.
+All LIHEAP agencies have on-site monitoring reviews at least every three years.
 After conducting an annual risk assessment, the agencies are selected for onsite visits based on the areas of concern identified during the annual risk review, or through whistle blower complaints.
 Agencies are monitored first with a subsesquent follow up monitoring focusing on the issues identified to ensure full resolution.

+Desk Reviews:

-Desk Reviews: CSD will conduct an in-house compliance monitoring of all agencies that do not receive an on-site monitoring visit.
+CSD will conduct an in-house compliance monitoring of all agencies that do not receive an on-site monitoring visit.

 10.8.
 How often is each local agency monitored?

 At least every three years.

 10.9.
 What is the combined error rate for eligibility determinations?
+OPTIONAL

-OPTIONAL 10.10.
+10.10.
 What is the combined error rate for benefit determinations?
+OPTIONAL

-OPTIONAL 10.11.
+10.11.
 How many local agencies are currently on corrective action plans for eligibility and/or benefit determination issues?
 0

-If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.